Computable analysis on the space of marked groups: Introduction

+There are no other actual implications between the four notions.
+(In particular, establishing a Markov effective continuity result would \emph{not} imply that a $\nu_{WP}$-semi-decidable property is open in $\mathcal{G}^{+}$, this is known to be false.)

-However, they have the following informal meaning: \begin{itemize} \item A natural $\Lambda_{WP}$-semi-decidable property is (\emph{very much}) expected to be open in $\mathcal{G}$, and a natural $\Lambda_{WP}$-co-semi-decidable property is (\emph{very much}) expected to be closed in $\mathcal{G}$. \end{itemize} Semi-decidable properties that are not open are built using Kolmogorov complexity, those are sets one does not expect to run into when dealing with properties defined by algebraic or geometric constructions.
-(See Section \ref{subsec:Differences-with-Borel} for an example.) \begin{itemize} \item A natural open property in $\mathcal{G}$ is (\emph{a little}) expected to be $\Lambda_{WP}$-semi-decidable, and a natural closed property in $\mathcal{G}$ is (\emph{a little}) expected to be $\Lambda_{WP}$-co-semi-decidable. \end{itemize} This second fact is rather of an empirical nature, and is justified by the results given in Section \ref{subsec:The Table}.
+However, there is the following heuristic: \begin{itemize} \item A natural $\nu_{WP}$-semi-decidable property is (\emph{very much}) expected to be $\rho_{WP}$-semi-decidable and open in $\mathcal{G}^{+}$, and a natural $\nu_{WP}$-co-semi-decidable property is (\emph{very much}) expected to be $\rho_{WP}$-co-semi-decidable and closed in $\mathcal{G}^{+}$. \end{itemize} Semi-decidable properties that are not open do exist, but they are built using Kolmogorov complexity, those are sets one does not expect to run into when dealing with properties defined by algebraic or geometric constructions.
+(See Section \ref{subsec:Differences-with-Borel} for an example.) \begin{itemize} \item A natural open property in $\mathcal{G}$ is (\emph{a little}) expected to be $\rho_{WP}$-semi-decidable, and a natural closed property in $\mathcal{G}$ is (\emph{a little}) expected to be $\rho_{WP}$-co-semi-decidable. \end{itemize} This second fact is rather of an empirical nature, and is justified by the results given in Section \ref{subsec:The Table}.
+Indeed, there is given a table containing around 30 group properties for which we prove that the four classifications coincide perfectly.
+Theorem \ref{thm: Theorem A Banach Mazur Iff } can be used with all those that are not clopen/decidable.

-Results that establish that properties belong to the same level in the Borel and arithmetical hierarchies are called \emph{correspondence }results\emph{. }

-Our main tool to proving that some properties are not decidable is the following version of Markov's Lemma (Proposition \ref{prop:Eff not open =00003D> not SD}): \begin{prop} Let $A$ be a subset of $\mathcal{G}_{WP}$.
-Suppose that there is a $\Lambda_{WP}$-computable sequence of marked groups that do not belong to $A$ which converges to a marked group in $A$.
-Then $A$ cannot be $\Lambda_{WP}$-semi-decidable. \end{prop}

-In Section \ref{subsec:List-of-properties}, we present a table that contains a wide range of group properties for which the correspondence between the Borel and arithmetical hierarchy holds perfectly.

-We are unable to give a natural example of an open property which fails to be $\Lambda_{WP}$-semi-decidable, but we propose several candidates for which we conjecture that the topological classification does not capture the decidability status.